College football bowl projections: Notre Dame gains from Virginia Tech's massive upset loss

 | LSU vs. Notre Dame

 The number of projected 5-7 teams needed to fill the bowls this season continues to climb.
 This week, I have five such teams in the bowl projections.
 Just two weeks ago, I did not have any.
 The Big Ten is well represented with both Indiana and Northwestern projected to fill open spots.
-Ole Miss, Nevada and Wake Forest are the other 5-7 teams in this week's projections.
+Arizona State, Nevada and Wake Forest are the other 5-7 teams in this week's projections.
 Iowa State and Southern Miss each had games canceled this season due to severe weather and are projected to only have five wins.
 If they are able to reschedule games and win them, they could knock out a couple of 5-7 teams.

 Check out the rest of Jerry Palm's college football bowl projections after Week 4.